Elements of Double-Entry Book-Keeping: A Complete Guide

 | Drawings / Dividends (D) | Debit | Debit | Credit |

-Note: Any transaction must keep the equation in balance.
+Note: Every transaction must keep this equation in balance.

 3. Classification of Accounts